wptrainingteam/repo-template/README.md

 **Answer:** 3\.
 Correct answer

+> A few questions to ask participants to evaluate their retention of the material presented.
+They should be a measure of whether the objectives were reached.
+Consider having a question for each objective.

 ## Additional Resources

+* Resource 1
+* Resource 2

-An optional section which can contain a list of resources that the instructor can use to get more information on the topic.
+> An optional section which can contain a list of resources that the instructor can use to get more information on the topic.
+>
+> _For example:_
+>
+> * Link to information on the Codex
+> * Theme Review Team's Handbook

 _For example:_